 JD Howlette Law sues Prince George's County for violating local business owner's constitutional rights

-JD Howlette Law filed a $3 million lawsuit in federal court today against Prince George's County and two County officials for violating a local business owner's constitutional rights in connection with PGC's permit, inspection, and enforcement practices.
+JD Howlette Law files multi-million-dollar federal lawsuit against Prince George's County and two local officials for violating small business owner's constitutional rights in connection with local permitting, inspection, and enforcement practices.

 March 1, 2022